13 Mysteries Actually Solved by Psychics

 The disappearance of Nell Cropsey

 Way back in 1901, when 19-year-old Nell Cropsey disappeared somewhere near her home in North Carolina, it took the intervention of a psychic, Snell Newman, to crack the case.
-Newman had a vision of Nell’s boyfriend killing Nell by sedating her with chloroform and then drowning her in a well.
-Her body was recovered in a river connected to that very well.
+Newman had a vision of Nell’s boyfriend sedating her with chloroform and then drowning her in a well.
+Nell’s body was recovered in a river connected to that very well.
 The boyfriend was brought to justice.

 Here are the secrets the FBI doesn’t want you to know.

-The one that took 30 years to solve
+The mystery that took 30 years to solve

 A woman named Penny Surra disappeared from Connecticut in 1971.
 Stymied by a lack of clues, the police brought in psychic Pascarella Downey.
 Downey had a vision of Penny’s murder by a mechanic who smelled like oil and was wearing a name tag with the letter “E,” but told the police that the murderer would not be found anytime soon.
 It took 30 years, but eventually, a mechanic named Edward Grant was connected to the crime and brought to justice.